By Dawn Brotherton

-The case could have huge ramifications in California, according to Rob Bello, an attorney with Hughes Marino.
+The case could have huge ramifications in California.

 Hiroshi Horiike v.
 Coldwell Banker is a case about dual agency.
 Horiike allegedly worked with a salesperson in a Coldwell Banker offer to purchase a Malibu property listed by another agent in a different Coldwell Banker office.
 Horiike received a flyer stating that the home had approximately 15,000 square feet of living property, but after the sale Horiike claims he learned that the home actually had about 11,000 square feet.
 Neither his agent nor the listing agent allegedly advised Horiike to hire anyone to verify the square footage of the property during the transaction.